andresgariglio/poc-springboot/README.md

 # poc-springboot
-POC using SpringBoot: Spring application that allows you to create and retrieve Person objects stored in a MongoDB NoSQL database using Spring Data REST.
+POC Rest API using SpringBoot that allows you to create, update and retrieve Person objects stored in a MongoDB NoSQL database using Spring Data REST.

 ## Configuration
 Default MongoDB config in application.properties file: